Open Space Planning

 Regional Open Space Planning

-Vital to these efforts is the participation of the community.
+Vital to these efforts was the participation of the community.
 A public survey was distributed in 2023 that asked how residents use, or would like to use, open space in the region.
 In addition, SCCOG hosted a series of public workshops in February 2023.
 A recording of the virtual workshop held February 14th is available here: Workshop recording.

 Why produce a regional open space plan?